LinuxDroidMaster/Termux-Desktops/Documentation/chroot/ubuntu_chroot.md

 ## 💻🟠 Setting Ubuntu chroot <a name=ubuntu-chroot></a>

-This steps are from Ivon's blog but I modified a little bit some lines.
+These steps are from Ivon's blog but I've modified some of the lines.
 These are the post used:
 * [Install Ubuntu in chroot on Android without Linux Deploy](https://ivonblog.com/en-us/posts/termux-chroot-ubuntu/)
 * [How to use Termux X11 - The X server on Android phone](https://ivonblog.com/en-us/posts/termux-x11/)